sagemath/trac_to_gh/Issue 599.md

 # Issue 599: sage -valgrind log file is placed in bad location.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/599

 Original creator: was